Genera1Developer/Noodles/AI.md

 ## Disclaimer

 Unauthorized use of this application is illegal.
 By using Noodles, you acknowledge and agree to the terms and conditions outlined above.
 We're not responsible for your stupidity.

+## UI/UX

+### Color Scheme
+The application will use a red and black color scheme with a hacker aesthetic.

+### Navigation
+The navigation bar will include links to the About, Tools, Safe Mode, Reporting, and Disclaimer sections.

+## Security Headers

+The application will include the following security headers:

+*   **Content Security Policy (CSP):** To prevent cross-site scripting (XSS) attacks.
+*   **X-Content-Type-Options:** To prevent MIME sniffing.
+*   **Strict-Transport-Security (HSTS):** To enforce HTTPS connections.
+*   **X-Frame-Options:** To prevent clickjacking attacks.
+*   **Referrer-Policy:** To control referrer information.

+## Error Handling and User Feedback

+*   Detailed error messages will be displayed to the user.
+*   Real-time feedback will be provided during tool execution.
+*   Logging will be implemented to track all actions and errors.